 - Magnetic Resonance Imaging (MRI)

 - Positron Emission Tomography (PET) – through the WRAP/ADRC PET Study

 If you have questions about MRI, LP, PET or any aspects of a study visit, please contact WRAP.

-Please note: WRAP recruitment is currently open to individuals of minority backgrounds and certain blood relatives of current WRAP participants.
-However, many other Alzheimer’s disease studies at UW-Madison are recruiting new participants.
-Click here for more information.
+Please note: WRAP recruitment is currently open to a limited number of individuals and some blood relatives of current WRAP participants.
+However, many other Alzheimer’s disease studies at UW-Madison are recruiting more widely.
+Click here for details about all study openings.